TanmayeeI/Restaurant_Recommendations_System/README.md

 # Restaurant Recommendation System

-This project implements a **Restaurant Recommendation System (RRS)** using collaborative and/or content-based filtering approaches in a Jupyter Notebook environment.
-It is designed to analyze restaurant data and recommend the most relevant options based on user preferences or restaurant features.
+This project implements a **Restaurant Recommendation System (RRS)** using collaborative and/or content-based filtering approaches in a Jupyter/Colab Notebook environment.
+It is designed to analyze restaurant data(Yelp Datasets) and recommend the most relevant options based on user preferences or restaurant features.

 ## Features